 Linkedin, with more than 450 million registered users worldwide, by far, is full of sales opportunities.

-Sales Navigator is an efficient tool of Linkedin which provides you with the right prospects, their needs and ways to communicate with them.
+Linkedin Sales Navigator is an efficient tool which provides you with the right prospects, their needs and ways to communicate with them.
 Many CRM tools integrate with Linkedin as it’s the most professional platform for business opportunities.

 Learn more: 5 Successful LinkedIn marketing strategies

 When doing inside sales, you need an effective customer relationship management (CRM) tool.
 A CRM helps you to manage accounts, contacts, opportunities, tasks, notes, attachments, etc.